EasyGithDev/FileDiff/README.md

 # FileDiff

+## Project display

 Simple PHP script to implement a difference between two files.

 Consider a file "A" and a file "B" sorted.
 A "C" file will contain the new lines.
 A "D" file will contain the deleted lines.

-For example in file A
+For example in file A :

 ```
 A